DerFu/c64_bracket_theme/README.md

-# c64_bracket_theme
+# DarkSoda

 * C64 is a Dark Theme for Brackets!

 # How to install

-Visit https://github.com/DerFu to see the latest install instructions.
+Visit https://github.com/DerFu/c64_bracket_theme/ to see the latest install instructions.

 # Troubleshooting